SAP/ui5-tooling/docs/pages/CodeAnalysis.md

 - sap.ui.preload (restricted)
 - sap.ui.require.preload (restricted)

+The [JSModule Analyzer](https://github.com/SAP/ui5-builder/blob/main/lib/lbt/analyzer/JSModuleAnalyzer.js) uses the ["Abstract Syntax Tree"](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST) of a JavaScript file to decide whether a code block is executed *conditionally* or *unconditionally*.

+Besides this information, which is inherent to the JavaScript language, the analyzer uses additional knowledge about special APIs.
+For example, the factory function of an AMD-module is known to be executed when the module is executed, an IIFE is known to be executed immediately, etc.

 ### Component Analyzer

 The [Component Analyzer](https://github.com/SAP/ui5-builder/blob/main/lib/lbt/analyzer/ComponentAnalyzer.js) analyzes JavaScript files named `Component.js` to collect dependency information by searching for a `manifest.json` in the same folder.
 If one is found, the `sap.ui5` section will be evaluated in the following way

-- any library dependency is added as a dependency to the library.js module of that library.
-If the library dependency is modelled as 'lazy', the module dependency will be added as 'conditional'
+- any library dependency is added as a dependency to the `library.js` module of that library.
+If the library dependency is modeled as 'lazy', the module dependency will be added as 'conditional'
-- any component dependency is added as a dependency to the Component.js module of that component.
-If the Component dependency is modeled as 'lazy', the module dependency will be added as 'conditional'
+- any component dependency is added as a dependency to a file named `Component.js`.
+If the dependency is modeled as 'lazy', the module dependency will be added as 'conditional'
-- for each configured UI5 module, for which a type is configured, a module dependency to that type is added
+- for each configured UI5 model, for which a type is configured, a module dependency to that type is added
 - for each route that contains a view name, a module dependency to that view will be added

 ### Fiori Elements Analyzer